Pieter1254/Responsive-Travel-Website/README.md

 # Responsive-Travel-Website
-This is a practice project with HTML, CSS and JavaScript.
-AND IT LOOKS SICK.
+<h1>This is a practice project with HTML, CSS and JavaScript.
+AND IT LOOKS SICK</h1>